IanCaio/Blog/_posts/2018-01-21-making-comment-sections-with-staticman-part-3.markdown

 comment section.
 It should be done respecting the nesting of the comment tree.

-While creating the HTML markup we should be very careful to sanitize the content we will add to the page, to avoid potential script injection.
+While creating the HTML markup we should be very careful to sanitize the content we will add to the page, to avoid potential script injections.
 We also will have to convert some special character so they are displayed properly.
 New lines for example, should be replaced with `<br />`{: .language-html} tags.